-Editor’s note: SABR Baseball Cards welcomes new member F. Scott Wilkinson with the eighth of his ten articles on the 1972 Topps set, now approaching its 50th anniversary.
+Editor’s note: SABR Baseball Cards welcomes new member F. Scott Wilkinson with the eighth of his ten articles on the 1972 Topps set, now celebrating its 50th anniversary.
 Click here to start the series from the beginning.
 The current post shares some of the stories and numbers behind the players on the cards.

 I have explained many times that I am, by Profession, a Gambler—not some jock-sniffing nerd or a hired human squawk-box with the brain of a one-cell animal.
 No. That would be your average career sportswriter—and, more specifically, a full-time Baseball writer.”